 107 Templeton Hall

 Gerald C. Liu is assistant professor of worship and preaching at Princeton Theological Seminary.
-He earned his BA at Washington University in St. Louis, Missouri, his MDiv from Emory University (during which time he was also a theological fellow at Georg-August Universität in Göttingen, Germany), and his PhD from Vanderbilt University with a concentration in homiletics and liturgics.
+He earned his BA in Music at Washington University in St. Louis, Missouri, his Master of Divinity from the Candler School of Theology at Emory University (during which time he was also a theological fellow at Georg-August Universität in Göttingen, Germany), and his PhD from Vanderbilt University with a concentration in homiletics and liturgics.

 He has previously served as a British Methodist Minister in Nottingham, England before becoming ordained in the Mississippi Conference of the United Methodist Church.
 Currently he volunteers as a minister in residence at Church of the Village, a United Methodist congregation in Manhattan.

 His classes and publications explore curiosities about the arts as theological resources and phenomena, Asian American identity, multicultural worship, and the production of believable public Christian witness.

 [Prof. Liu will be on sabbatical leave during the 2018–19 academic year.]

 “The faculty and staff at Princeton Seminary took my interests in science and theology and gave them real direction. ”